ysyk2021/innovative-approaches-to-transforming-problems-into-opportunities/src/chapter-6-1.md

-# An Overview of Agile Problem-Solving

-## Introduction

 In today's rapidly changing world, organizations are faced with complex and ever-evolving challenges.
 To effectively navigate these challenges, a new approach to problem-solving has emerged - Agile Problem-Solving.
 This chapter aims to provide an overview of Agile Problem-Solving, exploring its principles and key strategies.